EduardoRosLab/VOR_in_neurorobotics/README.md

 ## How to configure the experiment in the NRP

 * Install the NRP using the nrp_installer script (http://www.neurorobotics.net/local_install.html)
-* Upgrade the pyNN version in the backend:
+* Upgrade the pyNN version in the backend:./nrp_installer connect_backend; pip install --upgrade pyNN
-./nrp_installer connect_backend
-pip install --upgrade pyNN
-* Launch the NRP
-./nrp_installer start
-Open the url "http://localhost:9000/#/esv-private". user: nrpuser; password:password
+* Launch the NRP: ./nrp_installer start; Open the url "http://localhost:9000/#/esv-private"; user: nrpuser; password:password
 * Create a new experiment and upload all the files in this folder.
 * Launch the iCub_VOR_UGR experiment.